What is breast cancer?

 Women under the age of 40 do not often have a mammogram.
 This is because it is difficult to obtain a clear picture of younger women’s breasts, which are denser, using a mammogram.

-Ultrasound may be used to look at changes that cannot be seen on a mammogram, such as if a woman has very dense breasts or as a follow-up test if a mammogram shows a breast lump.
-It can often tell the difference between different types of cyst which may be present:
+Ultrasound may be used to look at breast changes that cannot be seen on a mammogram, such as if a woman has very dense breasts or as a follow-up test if a mammogram shows a breast lump.

 A biopsy is a test that removes tissue or sometimes fluid from a part of the body.
 Cells are then examined under a microscope and further tested to check for the presence of breast cancer.